rishikesh

 How I Got Associated With Sivananda Ashram

 When I finally quit my corporate career in 2015, I did so after hopelessly failing in life.
 I gave up my well-paying job in a media house in England, before moving to India, looking for a change.
-I thought, moving to India will make me happy.
+I thought, moving to India would make me happy.
 But it didn’t.
 About one year after my relocation, I switched to three different companies and a few different profiles.
 Wherever I would go, I would feel a little incomplete within, wanting something else but that.
 I would plan weekends with my friends only to return next Monday feeling a bit more unsatisfied.

 (But now that I look back at it, I know that it wasn’t my lifestyle or the monotonous jobs that lacked something, it was me, or the ever-growing void in my head that felt unresting)